-- 1. Application to Norfolk State University and the Pre-Elementary Education Program. - 2.
-Non-refundable application fee (certified check or money order made payable to Norfolk State University). - Three letters of recommendation from persons of professional status who are familiar with the applicant's background and prior academic and/or professional activities.
-The applicant is responsible for requesting letters of recommendation from those persons listed as references, and for ensuring that these letters of recommendation are forwarded. - 4.
-An official copy of the complete transcript(s) from each college and/or university attended. - 5.
-Personal statement of professional interest and goals.
+1. Application to Norfolk State University and the Pre-Elementary Education Program.

+- 2. Non-refundable application fee. - Three letters of recommendation from persons of professional status who are familiar with the applicant's background and prior academic and/or professional activities.
+The applicant is responsible for requesting letters of recommendation from those persons listed as references, and for ensuring that these letters of recommendation are forwarded. - An official copy of the complete transcript(s) from each college and/or university attended.
+An unofficial transcript will be accepted for review. - Personal statement of professional interest and goals.
 The personal statement is an important part of the application for admission and should be carefully prepared.

-All application materials should be received by March 1 for consideration in the fall, and May 1 for the summer, and by October 1 for consideration in the spring.
+All application materials should be received by May 30 for consideration in the fall, and by October 1 for consideration in the spring.
 Candidates for admission may be requested to come to the school for a personal interview.
 Also, an applicant may request an interview.